-For servlets not implementing the SingleThreadModel interface, if the service method (or methods such as doGet or doPost which are dispatched to the service method of the HttpServlet abstract class) has been defined with the synchronized keyword, the servlet container cannot use the instance pool approach, but must serialize requests through it.
+For servlets not implementing the SingleThreadModel interface, if the service method (or methods such as doGet or doPost to which the service method of the HttpServlet abstract class is dispatched) has been defined with the synchronized keyword, the servlet container cannot use the instance pool approach, but must serialize requests through it.
 It is strongly recommended that Developers not synchronize the service method (or methods dispatched to it) in these circumstances because of detrimental effects on performance.